 Basic earnings per share is computed on the weighted average of common shares outstanding during each year.
-Diluted earnings per share includes an increase to income for the preferred stock dividends and an increase in the weighted average shares by the common shares issuable upon exercise of employee and director stock options (Note 6) and convertible preferred stock shares as follows:
+Prior to the quarter ending August 31, 2010 diluted earnings per share included an increase to income for the preferred stock dividends and an increase in the weighted average shares by the common shares issuable upon exercise of employee and director stock options (Note 6) and convertible preferred stock shares.
+For the periods ended August 31,2010 and thereafter, diluted earnings per share only includes an increase in the weighted average shares by the common shares issuable upon exercise of employee and director stock options (Note 6).
+See the following: